kkemple/amplify-console-autobranch-detection/README.md

 ## Available Scripts

-In the project directory, you can run: below are the cmds
+In the project directory, you can run: below are the cmdsn

 ### `npm start`